AlexandreRio/emoncms-docker/readme.md

 The second file `docker-compose.override.yml` defines additional things for development enviroment e.g. use `default.docker-env` enviroment variables and *mount* emoncms files from local file-system instead of *copy* into container.

 The third file `docker-compose.prod.yml` defines production specific setup e.g. expose port 80 and *copy* in files instead of *mount*.
-The production docker-compose file  is `docker-compose.prod.yml` instead of `docker-compose.override.yml` when the Emoncms Docker contains are ran as 'proudcution'
+The production docker-compose file  is `docker-compose.prod.yml` instead of `docker-compose.override.yml` when the Emoncms Docker containers are ran as 'production'

 This setup is based on the recomended Docker method, see [Docker Multiple Compose Files Docs](https://docs.docker.com/compose/extends/#multiple-compose-files).